Doctorate in International Business Programs

 - Leadership Theory

 - Organization Innovation

-DID YOU KNOW?
-The Bureau of Labor Statistics reports that post-secondary business teachers earned an average annual salary of $77,490 in May 2016.
+The Bureau of Labor Statistics reports that post-secondary business teachers earned an average annual salary of $79,640 in May 2021.

 - Postsecondary Business Teacher

 - Chief Financial Officer

 - Global Credit Quantitative Analysis Head

 Now you’re equipped with the information you need to start your search for a doctorate in international business.
 The academic path you choose may depend largely on what you plan to do after you complete your degree.
 To a certain extent, you want to not only prepare yourself with an education but also the ‘right’ education for the type of career you want to lead.